14 Chefs Share Their Favourite Spots For Fish & Chips

 The Suffolk

 “I love Golden Galleon in Aldeburgh which I visit every week.
-Perfect for a day trip from London, it’s right on the coast and the staff are really welcoming.
+Perfect on a day trip from London, it’s right on the coast and the staff are really welcoming.
 My go-to order is cod and chips with a battered sausage on the side, but they sometimes have fantastic plaice.
 They also do cracking scraps – the leftover batter which falls off the fish, gets collected, strained out and put into bags with salt and vinegar.
 Its curry sauce – if that’s your thing – is also very good.
-Afterwards, I’ll go to The White Hart for a pint of Guinness in the garden before walking along the seafront.”
+Afterwards, I’ll go to the White Hart for a pint of Guinness in the garden before walking along the seafront.”

 Visit The-Suffolk.co.uk

-Visit RathfinnyEstate.com
+Visit KajiMCR.com

 Jason Lewis